DLinC3/legged-bilevel-calibration/README.md

 ## Citation

-If you find this code useful in your research, please cite the original paper:
+If you find this code useful in your research, please cite the original paper